 A new feature of macOS and iPadOS is Quick Note.
 Users can open a Notes app dialog anywhere in the operating system and annotate what they are viewing.

-Developers will be able to implement Quick Note in their app so when one is opened, a link back to that area of the app can be generated.
-When a user navigates back to an app where a Quick Note was taken, a floating indicator will show up in apps where Quick Notes have been made.
+Developers can implement Quick Note in their app so that a link back to that area of the app can be generated when one is opened.
+A floating indicator will show up in apps where Quick Notes have been made.

 Quick Notes sync across iOS, macOS, and iPadOS within the Notes app.
-Like regular notes, users can add links, images, or text within the note body.
+Users can add links, images, or text within the note body like regular notes.